fourstacks/nova-repeatable-fields/README.md

 ```

 If you choose to display your sub fields in a row (rather than stacked - see the `displayStackedForm` option below) you can define the widths of your fields using [Tailwind's fractional width classes](https://tailwindcss.com/docs/width/#app).
 You do not need to define widths for all your fields unless you want to.
 If no widths are entered for any sub fields all sub fields will be the same width.

+Note that you are free to mix and match widths.
+For example you may with to set your first two fields to 50% width using `w-1/2` then set the final field to be full width via `w-full`.

 If you are displaying your sub fields in a stacked layout then width options will have no effect.